 |Brain Injury||Severity 1||2020||3220||>25 mmHg ||<8 mL/100g/min ||Decrease ||Decrease ||Decrease |

-- Chemoreceptor modification of heart contractility
+- Chemoreceptor modification of heart contractility and systemic vascular resistance

 - Local autoregulation